danusan-s/Chess-Render-with-OpenGL/stockfish/wiki/UCI-&-Commands.md

 If the GUI hasn't sent a `ucinewgame` before the first `position` command, the engine won't expect any further `ucinewgame` commands as the GUI is probably not supporting the `ucinewgame` command.
 So the engine will not rely on this command even though all new GUIs should support it.
 As the engine's reaction to `ucinewgame` can take some time the GUI should always send `isready` after `ucinewgame` to wait for the engine to finish its operation.
 The engine will respond with `readyok`.

+_This clears the hash and any information which was collected during the previous search._

 <details>
   <summary>Example</summary>